-The automatic door locks were pre-programmed at the factory to unlock the driver's door once the transmission is shifted to PARK (P).
-The following instructions detail how to program your door locks differently than the factory setting.
+The following instructions tell you how to change the automatic door unlock mode.
 Choose one of the four programming options listed above before entering the program mode.
 To enter the program mode, do the following:

-- Begin with the ignition off.
+- 1. Begin with the ignition off.
 Then pull the turn signal/multifunction lever toward you and hold it there while you perform the next step. - Turn the key to RUN and LOCK twice.
 Then, with the key in LOCK, release the turn signal/multifunction lever.
-Once you do this, you will hear the lock switch lock and unlock, the horn will chirp twice, and a 30-second program timer will begin.
+Once you do this, the doors will lock and unlock, the horn will chirp twice, and a 30-second timer will begin.
+You are now ready to program the automatic door unlock feature.

-3. You are now ready to program the automatic door locks.
-Select one of the four programming options listed previously, and press the unlock side of the power door lock switch to cycle through the unlocking options.
-You will have 30 seconds to begin programming.
-If you exceed the 30-second limit, the locks will automatically lock and unlock and the horn will chirp twice to indicate that you have left the program mode.
-If this occurs, repeat the procedure beginning with Step 1 to re-enter the programming mode.
+3. Press the unlock side of the power lock switch once.
+You will hear one, two, three, or four chimes.
+The number of chimes tells you which unlock mode is currently selected.
+Continue to press the door unlock switch until the number of chimes that you hear matches the number of the mode that you want.
+If you take longer than 30 seconds, the locks will automatically lock and unlock and the horn will chirp twice to indicate that you have left the program mode.
+If this occurs, you can repeat the procedure beginning with Step 1 to re-enter the programming mode.

-You can exit the program mode any time by turning the ignition to RUN.
-The locks will automatically lock and unlock and the horn will chirp twice to indicate that you are leaving the program mode.
-If the lock/unlock switches are not pressed while in the programming mode, the current auto lock/unlock setting will not be modified.
+You can exit the program mode any time by turning the ignition to RUN (the doors will automatically lock and unlock and the horn will chirp twice to indicate that you are leaving the program mode).
+If the lock/unlock switches are not pressed while in the programming mode, the current automatic settings will not be modified.